dewiniaid/gs4-lich-scripts/Foreach.md

 ### Commands

+Commands are separated by semicolons (`;`), slashes (`/`) or pipes (`|`).
+You can only use type of separator in a given invocation of Foreach -- it's determined by the first one Foreach sees.
+The examples here all use semicolons, but the other two formats may be useful if one of your commands needs to actually include semicolons (aside from Lich scripts) -- say, the lines of `LORESING`.

 If you don't give Foreach any commands to perform, it simply spits out a list of all the matching items and some relevant stats.
 This is useful, but usually you want to do something with items.